 The vitreous is a clear substance within the eye that gives it its shape — like water in a water balloon.
 Though it is mostly water, the vitreous also contains tiny fibers of a protein called collagen, which gives it a jelly-like consistency.
 Early in life, the collagen fibers in the vitreous are arranged in a tidy, organized fashion, making them essentially invisible.

 As we age, the gel-like vitreous begins to liquify.
 This causes collagen fibers in the vitreous to clump together in an unordered fashion and become opaque.
-The opaque clumps cast shadows on the retina when light enters the eye, and our brain interprets these shadows as floaters.
+The opaque clumps may cast shadows on the retina when light enters the eye, and our brain may interpret these shadows as floaters.

-While research has yet to give a definite reason behind why the vitreous liquefies, it’s confirmed that it results in the appearance of floaters.
+While research has yet to give a definite reason behind why the vitreous liquefies, it’s confirmed that it can result in the appearance of floaters.

 Eye flashes